13 Types of Welding Defects, Their Causes and Remedies

 2. Incomplete fusion

-These types of external welding defects occurs when the welder does not perform the weld accurately.
-This causes the metal to pre-solidifies, leading to the unfilled gap.
+These types of external welding defects occur when the welder does not perform the weld accurately.
+This causes the metal to pre-solidify, leading to the unfilled gap.
 It is caused when the weld pool is very large and runs ahead of the arc due to low heat input.
-Incomplete fusion also occurs when the angle of the joint is too low and improper bead position.
-It also occurs due to an incorrect electrode and the torch angle.

 3. Necklace cracking

-Necklace cracking occurs on electron beam welding where the weld does not penetrate properly.
-Where the molten metal does not flow into the cavity. it occurs when improper welding technique is implied and when using high-speed of electron beam welding.
-Necklace cracking often occurs in materials such as nickel-base alloys, stainless steel, carbon steel, and tin alloys.
+Necklace cracking occurs in electron beam welding where the weld does not penetrate properly.
+Where the molten metal does not flow into the cavity. it occurs when improper welding technique is employed and when using high-speed electron beam welding.

 Necklace cracking can be prevented by using the proper welding technique and using constant speed during the welding process. it can also be prevented by using proper materials for welding.